jeffgbutler/TanzuWorkshops/tce-windows/README.md

 ### Deploy a Knative Application with Kubectl

-The file [02-kuard-service.yaml](02-kuard-service.yaml) in this directory contains YAML for acaiving the same deployment of Kuard we did above with one exception - we turn off "scale to zero" functionality.
+The file [02-kuard-service.yaml](02-kuard-service.yaml) in this directory contains YAML for acheiving the same deployment of Kuard we did above with one exception - we turn off "scale to zero" functionality.
 This can also be accomplished with the CLI (see the `--scale-min` parameter).